ansible/azure-testing/guide_azure.rst

       tasks:
         - debug: msg="{{ inventory_hostname }} has powerstate {{ powerstate }}"

-Execute the script with something like:
+You can execute the playbook with something like:

 .. code-block:: bash
     $ ansible-playbook -i ./ansible/contrib/azure_rm_inventory.py test_azure_inventory.yml